-Contaminants found in vaping products have been linked to a multistate outbreak of lung injury — over 1,600 cases of e-cigarette or vaping associated lung injury (EVALI) and 34 confirmed fatalities in 24 states (CDC as of October 22, 2019*).
+Contaminants found in vaping products have been linked to a multistate outbreak of lung injury — 2,291 cases of e-cigarette or vaping associated lung injury (EVALI) and 48 confirmed fatalities in 25 states and the District of Columbia.
+(CDC, December 3, 2019)

 Health Care Providers